 View and manage report historyedit

-For a list of your reports, open the menu, then go to Stack Management > Alerts and Insights > Reporting.
+For a list of your reports, open the main menu, then click Stack Management > Reporting.
 From this view, you can monitor the generation of a report and download reports that you previously generated.

 Automatically generate a reportedit